opensievi/cls-control/README.md

 This program started as a simple Arduino-based Central Locking System control for my 1991 Mercedes 230TE (124.083) but since the host vehicle has been standing in my garage due to ongoing Megasquirt-EFI (later referred to as MS) conversion, I started to add functions and probably will keep on doing so infinitely.

+Also this is my first GitHub-repository so that's another learning process for me.

 # Hardware used

 I use a Arduino Nano -clone (later referred to as Nano) that controls a 16x2 backlit LCD-display via an I2C-module.